ned14/outcome/doc/md/02-tutorialA.md

 You'll note we've changed the error type from a `std::error_code` to a `std::exception_ptr` in order to transport, without losing information, all possible C++ exception throws.

+\warning Be careful of using the catch all clause `catch(...)` in the presence of constructs which overload the C++ exception handling system with additional functionality.
+For example, thread cancellation in Boost.Thread threads may be implemented by throwing a special magic exception type, in this circumstance the catch all clause will prevent thread cancellation from working correctly.

 \subsubsection sea_of_noexcept Sea of noexcept, islands of exception throw

 The "sea of noexcept, islands of exception throw" design pattern is characterised by